 This company was incorporated under the laws of the State of Utah on November 20, 1991.
 Until 2007, we were a developmental-stage bio-pharmaceutical company engaged in the research, validation, and development of two drug candidates.
-In 2007, the Company decided to change the course of its business and focus their efforts and resources on the emerging alternative energy fuels business.
+In 2007, the Company decided to change the course of its business and focus its efforts and resources on the emerging alternative energy fuels business.
 In order to be successful in this industry, we decided to acquire the intellectual property and expertise needed to develop and manage our new business.
 Accordingly, on September 7, 2007, we entered into a share and exchange agreement where we acquired Global Clean Energy Holdings, LLC, a Delaware limited liability company ("Global LLC").
-Global LLC was a company that owned certain trade secrets, know-how, business plans and relationships relevant to the cultivation and production of Jatropha, for the purpose of providing feedstock oil intended for the production of bio-diesel and green diesel and the production of biomass as a foliable LLC. ("Mobius"), a Texas limited liability company, were the sole owners of the outstanding equity interests of Global LLC.
+Global LLC was a company that owned certain trade secrets, know-how, business plans and relationships relevant to the cultivation and production of Jatropha, for the purpose of providing feedstock oil intended for the production of bio-diesel and green diesel and the production of biomass as a foliability company.
+Were the sole owners of the outstanding equity interests of Global LLC.

 In exchange for all of the outstanding ownership interests in Global LLC, we issued a total of 63,945,257 shares ("Restricted Shares") of our common stock to Richard Palmer and Mobius.
 As of December 31, 2009, all of the Restricted Shares have been released, except for 3,915,016 shares that have been forfeited.
 In order to obtain the technical and management expertise necessary to maximize the assets and expertise we acquired, we also entered into an employment agreement with Richard Palmer to be the Company's Chief Executive Officer.
+In 2008 we changed our name to "Global Clean Energy Holdings, Inc." to reflect our energy agricultural business.
 For a comprehensive description of our business operations, please refer to the discussion included in "Item 1 - Business" of our Annual Report on Form 10-K for the year ended December 31, 2009, as filed with the Securities and Exchange Commission.